elegant-bro/money/README.md

 [![Coverage Status](https://coveralls.io/repos/github/elegant-bro/money/badge.svg?branch=master)](https://coveralls.io/github/elegant-bro/money?branch=master)

 # Elegant money implementation
-This library provides classes for money manipulation using pure object-oriented approach.
+This library provides classes for money manipulation using a pure object-oriented approach.

 ## Yet another PHP-money, why?
-Why did we make yet another php-library for money?
-After all there are:
+Why did we make yet another PHP-library for money?
+After all, there are:
 * https://github.com/moneyphp/money
 * https://github.com/brick/money
 * https://github.com/akaunting/money

-But, there are disadvantages for using it in pure object-oriented development.
+But, there are disadvantages to using it in pure object-oriented development.

 * There are no interfaces — we can't create an object that will represent money itself.
-* All existed implementations are classes with hundreds loc and dozens of methods like `add`, `sub`, `divide`, `compare` etc., which are essentially a procedural style.
+* All existed implementations are classes with hundreds loc and dozens of methods like `add`, `sub`, `divide`, `compare` etc., which are essentially procedural style.
 * We can't add new functionality as there are no interfaces, and most implementations are final.
 * Eager execution — all calculations happen in construct-time as constructor's arguments should be evaluated.
 * Existed libraries hide the scale, the only thing we can control is a rounding method.

 ## Our solution
 * We have the `Money` interface!
 This implementation is not procedural DTO.
 * There is no hundreds-lines class with tens of methods.
-Every operation is an object implements `Money` interface.
+Every operation is an object that implements the `Money` interface.
 * Lazy execution: you can construct complex expressions without immediate calculations.
 * Explicit scale to avoid ambiguous results.